pantaSanjesh/Parpera/README.md

 ##### Bonus

 - JWT token authorization is enable which required you to add token while you try to update transaction.
 - To get JWT token, run the Auth Controller api from the swagger.
-Copy the api code and paste it in the AUthorization code box of the update api that is Transaction/{id}/update-status.
+Copy the api code and paste it in the Authorization code box of the update api that is Transaction/{id}/update-status.
 - While model is created the contents has been added to tables for transaction data.
 You can find it in the TransactionDbContext file.
 - Connection string is added but that requires [configuration to be done on running machine].
 However, db class is generated inside the project as transaction.db.